BhallaLab/FindSim/README.md

 # FindSim
-Framework for Integration of Neuronal Data and SIgnaling Models The template for experiment worksheet can be found here https://docs.google.com/spreadsheets/d/13J5jZD461OZjtJgsnXYnuXN7MRo9VQPE6JM3kbfrpIs/edit?usp=sharing
+Framework for Integration of Neuronal Data and SIgnaling Models.

+The template for experiment worksheet can be found here https://docs.google.com/spreadsheets/d/13J5jZD461OZjtJgsnXYnuXN7MRo9VQPE6JM3kbfrpIs/edit?usp=sharing

 To run FindSim script one needs to install moose which can be found here